-An example of the clerks' review checklists for each particular case type are included solely for filers' reference.
+An example of the clerks' review checklists for each particular case type are included as Appendix B, solely for filers' reference.

 - If the relevant checklist has not yet been satisfied, the clerk will issue a Notice of Deficiency. - If the checklist has been satisfied, then the clerk will instead issue a Notice of Compliance.